vertexproject/synapse/docs/synapse/devopsguide.rst

 #.
 AHA, Axon, and the JSONStor services:

-    This order ensures that the AHA service, Axon, and JSONSTor services are all updated first.
+    This order ensures that the AHA service, Axon, and JSONStor services are all updated first.

 #.
 Cortex: